 Among the concerns raised were:

-- Possible stigma and the complexities of training teacher to best implement findings.
+- Possible stigma and the complexities of training teachers to best implement findings.

 - How teachers would react if they were to learn of a low or high polygenic score for a particular trait of a pupil.

 - That we do not have sufficient data on minority groups and therefore we are not sure whether preventative measures would be suitable for these groups.

 - That it is difficult to introduce the idea of using genetic scores in education to relevant stakeholders.